merthsoft/tugace/readme.md

 | SPEED [val] | Sets the turtle's auto-movement speed.
 Effective call FORWARD [val] each frame, evaluated when set |

 ## Additional shorthands
-I added ':' as a shorthand for label.
-Proposed other shorthands are:

 ### Symbolic
 | Symbol | Command |
 | - | - |